The Republic Of Pirates: Being the True and Surprising Story of the Caribbean Pirates and the Man Who Brought Them Down

 Edition Description: First Edition

-An entrancing tale of piracy colored with gold, treachery and doubledealing (Portland Press Herald), Pulitzer Prizefinalist Colin Woodward's The Republic of Pirates is the historical biography of the exploits of infamous Caribbean buccaneers.
+An entrancing tale of piracy colored with gold, treachery and double-dealing (Portland Press Herald), Pulitzer Prize-finalist Colin Woodward's The Republic of Pirates is the historical biography of the exploits of infamous Caribbean buccaneers during the Golden Age of Piracy.

 In the early eighteenth century, the Pirate Republic was home to some of the great pirate captains, including Edward "Blackbeard" Teach, "Black Sam" Bellamy, and Charles Vane.
 Along with their fellow pirates — former sailors, indentured servants, and runaway slaves — this "Flying Gang" established a crude but distinctive democracy in the Bahamas, carving out their own zone of freedom in which servants were free, blacks could be equal citizens, and leaders were chosen or deposed by a vote.

 They cut off trade routes, sacked slave ships, and severed Europe from its New World empires.
-For a brief, glorious period the Republic was a success as the pirates became heroes in the eyes of the people.
+For a brief, glorious period this true story of pirates reveals a success story as they became heroes in the eyes of the people.

 In the early eighteenth century, the Pirate Republic was home to some of the great pirate captains, including Edward "Blackbeard" Teach, "Black Sam" Bellamy, and Charles Vane.
 Along with their fellow pirates — former sailors, indentured servants, and runaway slaves — this "Flying Gang" established a crude but distinctive democracy in the Bahamas, carving out their own zone of freedom in which servants were free, blacks could be equal citizens, and leaders were chosen or deposed by a vote.

 They cut off trade routes, sacked slave ships, and severed Europe from its New World empires.
-For a brief, glorious period the Republic was a success as the pirates became heroes in the eyes of the people.
+For a brief, glorious period this true story of pirates reveals a success story as they became heroes in the eyes of the people.

 Choose options